 The terms benchmark and performance targets are not necessarily one and the same.
 L.A.
 Care uses nationally recognized or industry benchmarks to measure for success and improvements (i.e. NCQA benchmarks and thresholds, DHCS set benchmarks, CMS or other regulatory).
-Recognized benchmarks may be used as a performance target or not if unattainable.
+Recognized benchmarks may be used as a performance target or not, if unattainable.
 In this case or when there is no established or available benchmark for a particular indicator L.A.
 Care may create an internal performance target based on a clear rationale.
-The target should be something that an organization strives for, but may not necessarily reach.
+The organization strives to exceed both benchmarks and performance targets, however, performance targets may be the more attainable goal.